This article will help you understand the pros and cons of incorporating your business in Canada.

 If Paul operated the accounting practice through a corporation, he could qualify for the LCGE and the full $865,000 gain would be exempt from tax.
 He would pay $0 in tax!

 There are a few specific requirements that must be met before the LCGE can be claimed on the sale of an incorporated business.
-More details can be found here.
+More details on Capital Gains deduction are found here.

-This means that the corporation continues to exist even if the business owner passes away.
-If that were to happen, ownership of the business be transferred to the shareholder’s heirs.
+So, the corporation continues to exist even if the business owner passes away.
+If that were to happen, ownership of the business would transfer to the shareholder’s heirs.
 This is not the case for partnerships or sole proprietorships, which cease to exist on the death of their owners.

-This stability allows you and the corporation to plan over a longer term.
+This stability allows you and the corporation to plan over a longer-term.
 It provides more flexibility when transferring assets to others.
-If you’re planning on building a lasting business that can be passed on to the next generation, then a corporate structure may be your best option.
+If you’re planning on building a lasting business to pass onto the next generation, then a corporate structure maybe your best option.

-We’ll again list a brief overview of the disadvantages and then go into more detail for each.
+We’ll begin with a brief overview of the disadvantages and then go into more detail for each.

 Incorporating comes with a few costs attached.

-Incorporation By Lawyer — If you hire a lawyer to do the incorporation for you, the costs will range significantly.
-A common range we see is between $1,000 and $2,000 but we have definitely seen higher costs depending on location and level of complexity.
+- Incorporation with a Lawyer — If you hire a lawyer to do the incorporation for you, the costs will range significantly.
+A common range we see is between $1,000 and $2,000, but we have definitely seen higher costs depending on location and level of complexity.

-You’ll also have additional ongoing costs with an incorporation.
-This can include:
+You’ll also have additional ongoing costs with incorporation.
+These can include:

-DIY Corporate Tax Filings — The company also has an income tax return that needs to be filed annually.
-You can do this yourself manually for free (more info), or using off-the-shelf software for about $250 per year.
+- DIY Corporate Tax Filings — The company also has an income tax return that needs to be filed annually.
+You can do this yourself manually for free (more info on corporate tax filing), or using off-the-shelf software for about $250 per year.

 As you can see with the lists of additional costs, you may end up dealing with expensive professionals more often if you operate your business through a corporation.

-The corporation is a separate entity which means that you have to keep its filings up-to-date on top of your own.
-You’ll also need to make sure that it remains in good standing with the authorities.
+The corporation is a separate entity, which means you have to keep its filings up-to-date on top of your own.
+You’ll also need to make sure it remains in good standing with the authorities.

-When shutting down the corporation there is a whole other checklist that you’ll have to run through to end things properly.
+When shutting down the corporation, there is a whole other checklist you’ll have to run through to end things properly.

 If you’re allergic to paperwork, you might want to consider avoiding the extra administrative burden of a corporation.